bkenndpngineering/Kinetic-Maze-Reborn/NotesForDevs.md

 The score input text also isn't ~quite~ centered, just eyeballed it

+Only tracks one person per run, needs to restart tracker to track more people...

 ##Contact Info
 Ask a teacher or something, info might change so response not 100% guaranteed.